muxinc/media-chrome/docs/src/pages/docs/en/migration/from-0.x-to-1.0.md

 **Icons**
 - Components with customizable icons now support a generic `icon` slot instead of each one having a different name for where to place a custom icon
-- For components with multiple icons (like `<media-play-button>`) you can either provide seperate icons into named slots like before or combine your icons into a single element and place them into the new `icon` slot.
-This makes it easier to animate between different states using css transitions; like a play and pause icon fading between each other.

 ### New features